Iceland’s landscapes and traditions reveal a place shaped by powerful natural forces and centuries of storytelling.

 5. Wild Creatures of Sky and Sea

 Iceland’s marine life is another incredible draw.
 Over 20 species of whales roam the seas surrounding the island, in addition to white-beaked dolphins, harbor porpoises and basking sharks.
-Nat Hab guests enjoy this rich concentration of wildlife as they seek out harbor seal colonies in Lonafjordur Fjord and search for humpback and minke whales during boat cruises off of the Icelandic coastline.
+Nat Hab travelers enjoy this rich concentration of wildlife as they seek out harbor seal colonies in Lonafjordur Fjord and search for humpback and minke whales during boat cruises off the Icelandic coastline.